-- 1. Sponsors should be familiar with and be able to substantiate the applicant's qualifications and experience.
+- 1. Sponsors must be familiar with and be able to substantiate the applicant's qualifications and experience.
 Sponsors will be asked to provide a detailed peer review to confirm the competency of the applicant. - 2.
 Each sponsor should have worked with the applicant for a period of at least 12 months. - 3.
-Sponsors should be AusIMM Chartered Professionals or Chartered members of other relevant organisations. - If this is not possible, sponsors should be, in order of preference: Fellows of the AusIMM, or professionals who, in the opinion of the CPPC, are of comparable standing, and who are in a position to assess the applicant's work in the discipline of accreditation which is being sought. - 4.
-Ideally one sponsor should be a CP in the discipline being applied for. - 5.
+In order of preference, sponsors should be: - 1) AusIMM Chartered Professionals; - 2) Chartered Members (or equivalent) of another relevant program or organisation - 3) Fellows of the AusIMM; - 4) Senior professionals who are of a comparable standing, and who are in a position to assess the applicant's work and competency in the discipline of accreditation applied for. - 5) Senior management or executive level personnel who have sufficient experience to assess the applicant's work and competency in the discipline of accreditation applied for. - 4.
+Ideally one sponsor should be a CP (or equivalent) in the discipline being applied for. - 5.
 Only one sponsor may be from the current employer, except where the applicant has less than eight years' experience and the majority of which has been with their current employer.
-In this case two sponsors can be from the same employer. - 6.
-The other two sponsors should be: - 6.1. from other organisations, clients, previous employers or former employees of the current employer; and - 6.2. from different stages of the applicant's career, excluding the current workplace. - 6.3. able to assess different periods of employment, if these two sponsors are from the same organisation.
+In this case two sponsors may be from the same employer. - 6.
+The other two sponsors should be: - 6.1. from other organisations, clients, previous employers, or former employees of the current employer; and - 6.2. from different stages of the applicant's career, excluding the current workplace. - 6.3. able to assess different periods of employment, if these two sponsors are from the same organisation. - 7.
+A sponsor may not be a related party to the applicant, either as immediate family or by marriage.